cambridge-ceu/csd3/Python/GWAS-Catalog.md

 globus logout

 ```

+where we again use the setup for `snakemake`.

 We carry on building a module so it is enabled with `module load ceuadmin/globusconnectpersonal/3.2.2` and could simply run `globusconnect` as well as  `globus`.